 Engaging Federation Members, Advancing Reconciliation

-This new initiative—what we are calling Reconciliation Dialogues— will combine monthly interviews, editorials, and reflections and commentary on current events in order to further The Federation’s commitment to reconciliation and resurgence.
+This new initiative—what we are calling Reconciliation Dialogues— will combine monthly interviews, editorials, and reflections and commentary on current events in order to further The Federation’s commitment to reconciliation.
 It will be hosted by Riley McKenzie, The Federation’s Indigenous Advisor.

 Have your say…